 Weybridge Ladies Amateur Rowing Club

-The factors effecting safe rowing are grouped into four sections.
+The factors effecting safe rowing are grouped into four sections:

-Before boating you, and your coach(es) need to consider:
+Before boating consider:

 Cold water immersion and hypothermia:

 Incidents and Equipment Damage:

 All other non-rowing incidents involving injury or damage should be reported to the CRSA.

 Risk Assessment Guidelines (Boating):